Medication-Assisted Treatment in Correctional Settings

 An informal learning network of leaders interested in bringing all MAT options into their local jails.
 This discussion group, which includes periodic webinars, includes medical directors of jails or county medical directors working with jails and other interested parties.
 Join us.
 Email Challen Clarke.

-California’s Department of Health Care Services is offering funding to treat opioid addiction through county jails and drug courts.
-Teams from California counties will receive up to $25,000 and participate in a learning collaborative that will provide best practices, facilitated discussion, technical assistance, problem-solving support, and the latest research on the use of addiction medications in county criminal justice systems.
-Key points:
+California’s Department of Health Care Services is funding more than 20 counties to treat opioid addiction through their county jails and drug courts.
+As part of the project, teams participate in a learning collaborative that includes best practices, facilitated discussion, technical assistance, problem-solving support, and the latest research on the use of addiction medications in county criminal justice systems.